Purdue-CS193/homework-0-Priyanka030507/index.md

 # Priyanka's First CS193 Homework
 ## Things I like about CS193:
-I like the idea of learning how to operate different useful CS tools that will help me, instead of learning useless theory.
+-I like the idea of learning how to operate different useful CS tools that will help me, instead of learning useless theory.
-I like the idea of having technical know-how in the CS world.
+-I like the idea of having technical know-how in the CS world.
-The idea of operating with different languages and terminals interests me.
+-The idea of operating with different languages and terminals interests me.

 ### Markdown